 - An author-subsidized business model in no way relieves a publisher of its editorial, design, marketing, sales, and distribution responsibilities.

 - In comparing hybrid publishers with vanity presses, it’s important to note that vanity presses are not selective in what they publish, nor are they set up to be.
 Therefore, it is better to think of vanity presses as self-publishing service providers, not publishers.
-In a self-publishing service provider/author relationship, it is the author who plays the publisher role and the company that provides the publishing services.
+Again, in a self-publishing service provider/author relationship, it is the author who plays the publisher role and the company that provides the publishing services.